By Emil Vernarec

 Most impaired practitioner programs make specific provisions to ensure as much confidentiality as possible.
 For example, in some states, a report of a nurse's participation in a program will not be entered into licensure records or will be removed once she successfully completes the program.
 In most states, records that are kept cannot be subpoenaed or made a part of a court proceeding.

-The federal Public Health Services Act also gives specific protection to certain medical records of drug and alcohol treatment and rehab.5
+The federal Public Health Services Act also gives specific protection to certain medical records of drug and alcohol treatment and rehab.5 Such records cannot be disclosed without the patient's consent (or a court order) and can't be subpoenaed or used in criminal proceedings.
+Unauthorized disclosure may result in civil or criminal penalties.

 New reporting requirements give an impaired nurse an even greater incentive to accept the minimal incursions on privacy required by a diversion program rather than face disciplinary proceedings.
 The incentive: She can avoid having the details of her impairment turn up on a recently implemented national data bank.
 As of November 1999, federal and state government agencies (including nursing boards) and health plans have been required to report to the Healthcare Integrity and Protection Data Bank (HIPDB) all final adverse actions taken against a healthcare provider, supplier, or practitioner since August 21, 1996.6